Global identification of dynamic panel models with interactive effects: Proof of remaining results

-Thus, Case \ref{casep:4} is plausible if either term is equal to zero.
-However, this can never occur with positive probability.
-Let’s begin with the first term.
-The case in which this term equals zero can be rewritten as:
+The expression above is a product of two terms.
+Case~\ref{casep:3} would be plausible if either term were equal to zero.
+For each term, this can occur with positive probability only under low-dimensional restrictions on the parameter space.
+Consider the first factor.
+Setting it equal to zero gives $ (d_4 - \alpha d_3)f_2 - (d_4 - \alpha^2 d_2)f_3 - (\alpha^2 d_2 - \alpha d_3)f_4 =0$.

+If this expression is not identically zero as a polynomial in $(f_2,f_3,f_4)$, its zero set has Lebesgue measure zero.
+Hence, by Assumption \ref{asp:6} and Lemma \ref{lemma:3}, this equality can hold only on a probability-zero set of factor realizations.
+It remains to characterize when the expression is identically zero.
+This requires all three coefficients to vanish: